fortuneuwemedimoh8-dev/Bee_vs_fly_app/README.md

 The model generalizes well with no signs of overfitting.

 ---
-*This project was developed as part of the CE 11 Mini Project assignment.*
+*This was developed as part of the CE 11  Project assignment.*